 When planning an event I look for ideas on party planning blogs I follow, pin ideas on pinterest and then hit the dollar store.
 That is always my first stop and I try to get as much there as I can.
-Anything I can’t get there I look for at WalMart, Hobby Lobby or a party supply store here called PartyLand.
+Anything I can’t get there I look for at WalMart, Hobby Lobby, Amazon, or a party supply store here called PartyLand.

 Rainbow Birthday Party Decorations

 I bought a few packages of assorted balloons from the dollar store and turned them into a fun rainbow on the arch separating the family room and the dining room.
 The hard part was keeping the balloons away from Lu after I had blown them up – she LOVES balloons!

 I made this rainbow arch by cutting $1 plastic table cloths and taping them to the ceiling.
 Again, I bought as many of the colors as I could find at the dollar store and then had to buy a few of the colors at Hobby Lobby for $1.99 each.
 The “clouds” are just the tissue paper puffs as taught by Martha Stewart.

 I found the pennant banner at Hobby Lobby for a few dollars and then added some cardstock letters I had in my scrapbooking stash.
 I love that I can reuse it over and over for lots of parties!